-inexo is a patent pending IMT therapy device.
+inexo is a patented IMT therapy device.
 Its healthcare applications include Covid-19 recovery, COPD therapy and as a physiotherapy tool for other common respiratory conditions

 The Covid-19 pandemic has effected a countless number of people worldwide.
 For survivors of the initial Covid-19 infection a common Long Covid symptom is breathlessness with some patients having a dependence on mechanical ventilation and a requirement for pulmonary rehab (lung exercise).